 Here are some less common causes of lymph gland swelling;

 A swollen gland under jaw rarely needs emergency hospital treatment.
-BUT there are some exceptions; A severely infected lymph gland that needs to be drained, or if you are having severe pain.
+BUT there are some exceptions; For example, a severely infected lymph gland that needs to be drained, or if you are having severe pain from a lump under your chin.